 - There is a designated Year Tutor for each cohort

 - Supervision of practical work by the line manager

 Applications for courses can be made on the CYM website

 We are offering two degrees starting in September 2017

 BA (Hons.)
 Degree Youth & Community Work and Practical Theology (JNC recognised)

-This honours degree in youth and community work and practical theology validated by the University of Gloucestershire (with professional (JNC) endorsement through the NYA) offers a professional qualification for those wishing to work in a range of youth and community and faith-based contexts.
+This honours degree in youth and community work and practical theology is university validated and with professional (JNC) endorsement through the NYA.
+It offers a professional qualification for those wishing to work in a range of youth and community and faith-based contexts.
 Combining interactive and creative teaching days with practical application in youth work and ministry settings, the course is designed to support the development of your knowledge, skills and abilities to engage with young people and communities professionally and imaginatively.